Lore · Book VI · Fiction

 II.
 The Translator

-Not because it was false.
-False things are sometimes easy to correct.
+Wren hated it.
+Not because it was false — false things are sometimes easy to correct.
 She hated it because it was persuasive.
 It converted uncertainty into posture.
-It took an animal's sound, stripped away temperature, salt, depth, hunger, memory, calf, scar, storm, engine, and kinship, then returned a sentence clean enough to be quoted.
+It took an animal's sound, stripped away the temperature and the salt and the depth and the hunger and the memory and the calf and the scar and the storm and the engine and the kinship, and returned a sentence clean enough to be quoted.

-The petitioners had their own model, Marshlight, built by a university consortium that still had posters in the hallway about liberation ecology.
+The petitioners had their own model, Marshlight, built by a university consortium that still had posters about liberation ecology in the hallway.
 Marshlight translated the same whale sequence as:

 The old crossing is closed by pain.